 Trevor Wye, Proper Flute Playing (Novello, 1988) p.44

-Is the “best teacher” really the one who contrives circumstances to “acquire” the best pupils, rather than the one who actually does the best job of teaching their existing students?
+Is the “best teacher” really the one who contrives circumstances to acquire the “best pupils”, rather than the one who actually does the best job of teaching their existing students?
 I really don’t think so.
-I suspect that many would find Wye’s suggestion pretty odious, and want to distance themselves as far as possible from Wye’s sentiment.
+I suspect that many would find Wye’s suggestion pretty odious, and want to distance themselves far away from his elitist and exclusionary sentiments.

-But there’s no denying that many teachers have a competitive approach to career progression.
-Perhaps there are some who – though more subtle about it than Trevor Wye – prefer not to take on students who want to play “for fun”, preferring to focus on growing a teaching studio that boasts excellent exam results and a list of distinguished alumni.
+But there’s no denying that some teachers have a competitive approach to career progression.
+I have certainly come across teachers who refuse students who want to play “for fun”, preferring to focus on growing a teaching studio that boasts excellent exam results and a list of distinguished alumni.

 These are questions that we teachers all do well to reflect on: